thenoseman/vim_config/README.markdown

 + A modified version of the [railscasts theme](https://github.com/jpo/vim-railscasts-theme) as default theme
 + My favorite font [Inconsolata-dz](http://nodnod.net/2009/feb/12/adding-straight-single-and-double-quotes-inconsola/) in extras
 + `update_all_submodules_to_head` script that updates all submodules and creates a commit for those updates
-+ `renew_php_functionlist` script to update the PHP-OmniComplete Function list from the PHP SVN Repository
++ `renew_omnicompl_files` script to update the PHP-OmniComplete Function list from the PHP SVN Repository and node.js functionlist.
+Requires wget and node installed.
++ `integrate_way_cooler_icon` script downloads a better MacVim icon and integrates it into a homebrew install MacVim.
 + Use `:Unshouldify` to remove 'should' from rspec files
 + Locale lookup via `:Loc` (try inside t("content.of.some.yaml.file"))